vulkomilev/oumi/USAGE.md

   learning_rate: 5e-5
 ```

-For more advanced use cases, and examples of other configuration options, see the [Configuration](https://github.com/openlema/lema/tree/main/configs/oumi) directory.
+For more advanced use cases, and examples of other configuration options, see the [Configuration](https://github.com/oumi-ai/oumi/tree/main/configs/oumi) directory.

 ## 3. Training

-To train a model using LeMa, use the `train` script:
+To train a model using OUMI, use the `train` script:

 ```bash
 oumi-train -c config.yaml